HumanSignal/label-studio/docs/source/guide/setup.md

 ## Overview

 **Project** is a directory where all annotation assets are located.
-It is a self-contained entity: when you start Label Studio for the first time e.g. `label-studio start ./my_project --init`, it will create a directory `./my_project` from the place of launch.
+It is a self-contained entity: when you start Label Studio for the first time e.g. `label-studio start ./my_project --init`, it creates a directory `./my_project` from the place of launch.
 If you want to start another project, just remove `./my_project` directory, or create a new one by running `label-studio start /path/to/new/project --init`.

 **Project directory** is structured as follows: